zarf-dev/zarf/examples/big-bang-umbrella/README.md

 Because the same cluster will be running both Traefik and Istio, Istio's VirtualServices will be available on port 9443

+NOTE: This package can be quite large (especially if you choose to enable more of the features in Big Bang Core).
+We recommend deploying this onto a host with at least 64 GB of RAM.

 ## Prerequisites

 1. Install [Vagrant](https://www.vagrantup.com/)